Footprints in Time – The Longitudinal Study of Indigenous Children (LSIC)

 About the study

-Footprints in Time is the name of the Longitudinal Study of Indigenous Children (LSIC).
-The study is an initiative of the Australian Government.
-We conduct the study under the guidance of the Footprints in Time Steering Committee.
-LSIC is one of a suite of longitudinal studies we are conducting.
-LSIC aims to provide quality quantitative and qualitative data that can give insights into how a child’s early years affect their development.
+Footprints in Time: The Longitudinal Study of Indigenous Children (LSIC) is an initiative of the Australian Government.
+The study is guided by a majority Indigenous Steering Committee chaired by Associate Professor Kalinda Griffiths.
+LSIC aims to provide quality quantitative and qualitative data that can give insights into how a child’s early years affect their development over the life course.

-The study includes two groups of Aboriginal and/or Torres Strait Islander youth.
-Participants were aged 6 to 18 months (B cohort) and 3.5 - 5 years (K cohort) when the study began in 2008.
+The study includes two groups of Aboriginal and/or Torres Strait Islander youth who were aged 6 to 18 months (B cohort) and 3.5 - 5 years (K cohort) when the study began in 2008.

-In wave 1, we conducted over 1,680 interviews with the youth’s parents or primary carers.
+In wave 1 (2008), we conducted over 1,680 interviews with parents or primary carers.
 Primary carers were usually mothers.
 Over 265 interviews were also conducted with fathers or other significant carers.
 We added more families in our wave 2 interviews.
 Participants have shown a strong commitment to Footprints in Time.
-To date, Footprints in Time interviewers have interviewed over 1,200 of these original families for most of the study’s 14 years.
+As the young people become adults we want to continue interviewing to see what has helped Footprints kids grow up strong, go onto further education, employment and raise families of their own.

 Survey participant privacy